seifbassiounyy/Car-Rental-System/README.md

 # Car Rental System
-This is a car rental system which allows customers to reserve/rent cars and allows the admin to approve or deny any reservation through the dashboard.
+This is a car rental system which allows customers to reserve/rent cars and allows the admin to approve or deny any reservation through the dashboard.</br>
 This project was the final project of DBMS course.

 ## Customer's Actions